 - As the Good Book Says...: Many tracks deal with Christian themes.
 But some are directly based on biblical quotes, such as "Precious Angel", "Do Right To Me Baby (Do Unto Others)" and "Man Gave Names To All The Animals".

-- Christian Rock: "Precious Angel"You were telling him about Buddha, you were telling him about Mohammed in the same breathYou never mentioned one time the Man who came and died a criminal's death.
+- Christian Rock: The whole album, but neatly summed up in a couplet from "Precious Angel".You were telling him about Buddha, you were telling him about Mohammed in the same breathYou never mentioned one time the Man who came and died a criminal's death.

 - Design Student's Orgasm: The cover was designed by Catherine Kanner.